panda7789/docs.cs-cz/includes/core-changes/aspnetcore/3.0/sharedfx-app-shared-framework-assemblies.md

 ---
-ms.openlocfilehash: 2067ea2a70277d188950c449d3990f4426f69beb
+ms.openlocfilehash: a8146db1fb54d63d4716b879ce793f7d817cef59
-ms.sourcegitcommit: 7088f87e9a7da144266135f4b2397e611cf0a228
+ms.sourcegitcommit: 7e2128d4a4c45b4274bea3b8e5760d4694569ca1
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 01/11/2020
+ms.lasthandoff: 01/14/2020
-ms.locfileid: "75901780"
+ms.locfileid: "75937303"
 ---
-### <a name="shared-framework-assemblies-removed-from-microsoftaspnetcoreapp"></a>Sdílené rozhraní: sestavení byla z Microsoft.
-AspNetCore. app odebrána.
+### <a name="shared-framework-assemblies-removed-from-microsoftaspnetcoreapp"></a>Shared framework: Assemblies removed from Microsoft.AspNetCore.App

-Počínaje ASP.NET Core 3,0 obsahuje ASP.NET Core Shared Framework (`Microsoft.AspNetCore.App`) pouze sestavení First stran, která jsou plně vyvinutá, podporovaná a obsluhovaná společností Microsoft.
+Starting in ASP.NET Core 3.0, the ASP.NET Core shared framework (`Microsoft.AspNetCore.App`) only contains first-party assemblies that are fully developed, supported, and serviceable by Microsoft.

 #### <a name="change-description"></a>Popis změny

-Tuto změnu si můžete představit jako předefinování hranic pro ASP.NET Core platformu.
-Sdílená architektura bude [sestavená na zdrojovém sestavení prostřednictvím GitHubu](https://github.com/dotnet/source-build) a bude dál nabízet stávající výhody sdílených rozhraní .NET Core pro vaše aplikace.
-Mezi výhody patří menší velikost nasazení, centralizované opravy a rychlejší doba spuštění.
+Think of the change as the redefining of boundaries for the ASP.NET Core "platform."
+The shared framework will be [source-buildable by anybody via GitHub](https://github.com/dotnet/source-build) and will continue to offer the existing benefits of .NET Core shared frameworks to your apps.
+Some benefits include smaller deployment size, centralized patching, and faster startup time.

-V rámci změny se v `Microsoft.AspNetCore.App`zavádějí nějaké významné změny.
+As part of the change, some notable breaking changes are introduced in `Microsoft.AspNetCore.App`.

-#### <a name="version-introduced"></a>Představená verze
+#### <a name="version-introduced"></a>Version introduced

 3,0

-#### <a name="old-behavior"></a>Staré chování
+#### <a name="old-behavior"></a>Old behavior

-Projekty odkazované `Microsoft.AspNetCore.App` prostřednictvím elementu `<PackageReference>` v souboru projektu.
+Projects referenced `Microsoft.AspNetCore.App` via a `<PackageReference>` element in the project file.

-Kromě toho `Microsoft.AspNetCore.App` obsahuje následující podsoučásti:
+Additionally, `Microsoft.AspNetCore.App` contained the following subcomponents:

 - Json.NET (`Newtonsoft.Json`)
-- Entity Framework Core (sestavení s předponou `Microsoft.EntityFrameworkCore.`)
+- Entity Framework Core (assemblies prefixed with `Microsoft.EntityFrameworkCore.`)
 - Roslyn (`Microsoft.CodeAnalysis`)

-#### <a name="new-behavior"></a>Nové chování
+#### <a name="new-behavior"></a>New behavior

-Odkaz na `Microsoft.AspNetCore.App` již v souboru projektu nevyžaduje prvek `<PackageReference>`. .NET Core SDK podporuje nový element s názvem `<FrameworkReference>`, který nahrazuje použití `<PackageReference>`.
+A reference to `Microsoft.AspNetCore.App` no longer requires a `<PackageReference>` element in the project file.
+The .NET Core SDK supports a new element called `<FrameworkReference>`, which replaces the use of `<PackageReference>`.

-Další informace naleznete v tématu [dotnet/aspnetcore # 3612](https://github.com/dotnet/aspnetcore/issues/3612).
+For more information, see [dotnet/aspnetcore#3612](https://github.com/dotnet/aspnetcore/issues/3612).

-Entity Framework Core se dodává jako balíčky NuGet.
-Tato změna zarovnává přepravní model se všemi ostatními knihovnami přístupu k datům v .NET.
-Poskytuje Entity Framework Core nejjednodušší cestu pro pokračování v inovacích a zároveň podporuje různé platformy .NET.
-Přesunutí Entity Framework Core ze sdíleného rozhraní nemá žádný vliv na svůj stav jako rozvinuté a podporované knihovny Microsoftu.
-[Zásady podpory .NET Core](https://www.microsoft.com/net/platform/support-policy) se budou i nadále pokrývat.
+Entity Framework Core ships as NuGet packages.
+This change aligns the shipping model with all other data access libraries on .NET.
+It provides Entity Framework Core the simplest path to continue innovating while supporting the various .NET platforms.
+The move of Entity Framework Core out of the shared framework has no impact on its status as a Microsoft-developed, supported, and serviceable library.
+The [.NET Core support policy](https://www.microsoft.com/net/platform/support-policy) continues to cover it.

-Json.NET a Entity Framework Core nadále pracují s ASP.NET Core.
-Nebudou ale zahrnuty do sdíleného rozhraní.
+Json.NET and Entity Framework Core continue to work with ASP.NET Core.
+They won't, however, be included in the shared framework.

-Další informace najdete [v budoucnosti JSON v .NET Core 3,0](https://github.com/dotnet/announcements/issues/90).
-Také [se zobrazí úplný seznam binárních souborů](https://github.com/dotnet/aspnetcore/issues/3755) odebraných ze sdíleného rozhraní.
+For more information, see [The future of JSON in .NET Core 3.0](https://github.com/dotnet/announcements/issues/90).
+Also see [the complete list of binaries](https://github.com/dotnet/aspnetcore/issues/3755) removed from the shared framework.

-#### <a name="reason-for-change"></a>Důvod změny
+#### <a name="reason-for-change"></a>Reason for change

-Tato změna zjednodušuje spotřebu `Microsoft.AspNetCore.App` a snižuje duplicity mezi balíčky NuGet a sdílenými rozhraními.
+This change simplifies the consumption of `Microsoft.AspNetCore.App` and reduces the duplication between NuGet packages and shared frameworks.

-Další informace o motivaci této změny najdete v [tomto blogovém příspěvku](https://blogs.msdn.microsoft.com/webdev/2018/10/29/a-first-look-at-changes-coming-in-asp-net-core-3-0).
+For more information on the motivation for this change, see [this blog post](https://devblogs.microsoft.com/aspnet/a-first-look-at-changes-coming-in-asp-net-core-3-0/).

 #### <a name="recommended-action"></a>Doporučená akce

-Nebude nutné, aby projekty pro využívání sestavení v `Microsoft.AspNetCore.App` jako balíčky NuGet.
+It won't be necessary for projects to consume assemblies in `Microsoft.AspNetCore.App` as NuGet packages.
 Aby se zjednodušilo cílení a použití ASP.NET Core sdílené architektury, mnoho balíčků NuGet dodaných od ASP.NET Core 1,0 se už nevyrábí.
 Rozhraní API, která tyto balíčky poskytují, jsou stále k dispozici aplikacím pomocí `<FrameworkReference>` k `Microsoft.AspNetCore.App`.
 Mezi běžné příklady rozhraní API patří Kestrel, MVC a Razor.

 Tato změna se nevztahuje na všechny binární soubory, na které se odkazuje pomocí `Microsoft.AspNetCore.App` v ASP.NET Core 2. x.
 Mezi významné výjimky patří: